 We love this story of being brave and moving to the UK from the USA for love.
 Rhonda Muir writes of her journey from New York to some of the northernmost islands of Scotland, the Orkney Islands in the United Kingdom.
 Rhonda has started her own website orkneyology.com to give people information about the islands and tell their stories.
-You can also find her on Facebook and Pinterest.
+She’s written an ebook about life on the Scottish Island.

 It was a chilly autumn evening in 2018.
 I was resting on a fallen standing stone at the Ring of Brodgar in Scotland’s Orkney Islands.
 I sat quietly, reflecting on the incredible turn that life had taken.